Suffix30/KEY-Kong/PRIVACY.md

 - **Completion Times**: We record the time you complete each level for the leaderboard.

 ### Technical Data
-- **Connection Logs**: For security reasons, we keep logs of SSH connections including timestamps and IP addresses.

 ## How We Use Your Information
 The information we collect is used to: